dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T814: There is no scientific basis for certain claims.
+### T814: No scientific evidence supports these traditional claims.

 |Support|
 |---|